 Tell your doctor if you are pregnant or plan to become pregnant.
 If you take meperidine regularly during your pregnancy, your baby may experience life-threatening withdrawal symptoms after birth.
 Tell your baby's doctor right away if your baby experiences any of the following symptoms: irritability, hyperactivity, abnormal sleep, high-pitched cry, uncontrollable shaking of a part of the body, vomiting, diarrhea, or failure to gain weight.

 Talk to your doctor about the risks of taking meperidine.

 Why is this medication prescribed?

 Meperidine is used to relieve moderate to severe pain.
-Meperidine is in a class of medications called narcotic analgesics, a group of pain medications similar to morphine.
-It works by changing the way the body senses pain.
+Meperidine is in a class of medications opiate (narcotic) analgesics.
+It works by changing the way the brain and nervous system respond to pain.